statsfm/web/static/creator-program.md

 ## Eligible Social Media Platforms

-Promote stats.fm on the following platforms: TikTok, Instagram and Twitter.
+Promote stats.fm on the following platforms: TikTok, Instagram and Twitter, YouTube, and Facebook.

 ### Video Format